-This programs are not recommended for graduate students unless they are going to be instructors of record, fully responsible for teaching a course some time in the next year.
+Any post-doc or new faculty in a STEM field is welcome to attend.
+This program is not recommended for graduate students unless they are going to be instructors of record, fully responsible for teaching a course some time in the next year.
 Instead, there is a wealth of resources available in person via the CU Boulder Graduate Teacher Program (most institutions have similar program) or online from CIRTL.

 - Participants will be able to apply new teaching techniques, including active learning approaches.

 - Participants will be able to apply their disciplinary techniques to help students improve their learning.